open-sauced/go-api/client/docs/DbInsight.md

 ### NewDbInsight

-`func NewDbInsight(id int32, userId int32, name string, isPublic bool, isFavorite bool, isFeatured bool, shortCode string, ) *DbInsight`
+`func NewDbInsight(id int32, name string, isPublic bool, isFavorite bool, isFeatured bool, shortCode string, ) *DbInsight`

 NewDbInsight instantiates a new DbInsight object
 This constructor will assign default values to properties that have it defined,